ufal/npfl129/exam/questions.md

-- Considering the algorithm for Gaussian mixture clustering, write down the E step (how to compute the responsibilities) and the M step (how to update the means, covariances and priors of the individual clusters).
+- Considering the algorithm for Gaussian mixture clustering, write down the E step (how to compute the responsibilities) and the M step (how to update the means, covariances, and priors of the individual clusters).
 [10]

-- Write down the MSE loss of a regression problem, and formulate the bias-variance trade-off, i.e., the decomposition of expected MSE loss (with respect to a randomly sampled test set) into bias, variance and irreducible error terms.
+- Write down the MSE loss of a regression problem, and formulate the bias-variance trade-off, i.e., the decomposition of expected MSE loss (with respect to a randomly sampled test set) into bias, variance, and irreducible error terms.
 [10]

 #### Questions@:, Lecture 13 Questions